Cat: Communication

 Domestic cats use many vocalizations for communication, including purring, trilling, hissing, growling/snarling, grunting, and several different forms of meowing.
 Their body language, including position of ears and tail, relaxation of the whole body, and kneading of the paws, are all indicators of mood.
-The tail and ears are particularly important social signal mechanisms in cats.
-A raised tail indicates a friendly greeting, and flattened ears indicates hostility.
+The tail and ears are particularly important social signal mechanisms; a raised tail indicates a friendly greeting, and flattened ears indicate hostility.
 Tail-raising also indicates the cat's position in the group's social hierarchy, with dominant individuals raising their tails less often than subordinate ones.
 Feral cats are generally silent.
 Nose-to-nose touching is also a common greeting and may be followed by social grooming, which is solicited by one of the cats raising and tilting its head.